user profile avatar

 Bio

 Hello, my name is Cori Singleton, and I am a dedicated college student pursuing a degree in Fashion Marketing with a strong passion for fashion, visual arts, and creative expression.
-I aspire to build a career that blends creativity with purpose, using fashion as an outlet to inspire confidence, individuality, and to tell powerful stories.
-Throughout my academic journey, I have been actively involved in organizations such as National Art Honors Society, Youth Leadership, and Peer Leadership.
-These experiences have strengthen my creativity, leadership, and communication skills, qualities that I carry into every project and collaboration.
-Although I’ve always had the dream of working in the fashion industry, I felt I never possessed the right qualities: I was always quiet and feared the idea of taking risks.
-Through fashion, I discovered who I am, using my background as my strength to navigate through a competitive industry.
-I hope to use this strength to inspire and lead a community to success.
-Currently, I am balancing school and a full-time job while applying for scholarships to better support my education and relieve financial stress as I prepare to transfer to one of my dream universities!
-Every opportunity brings me one step closer to my goal of making a meaningful impact in the fashion industry.
+I aspire to build a career that combines creativity with purpose, using fashion as a platform to inspire confidence, individuality, and tell powerful stories.
+Throughout my academic journey, I have been actively involved in organizations such as the National Art Honors Society, Youth Leadership, and Peer Leadership.
+These experiences have strengthened my creativity, leadership, and communication skills—qualities that I carry into every project and collaboration.
+Through fashion, I discovered my voice and learned to use my background as a strength while navigating a competitive industry.
+I am proud to share that I was recently accepted to LIM College, where I will continue my education as a transfer student majoring in Fashion Marketing!
+Currently, I am balancing school and a full-time job while applying for scholarships to support my education and relieve financial stress as I prepare for this next chapter.
+Every opportunity brings me one step closer to my goal of making a meaningful and lasting impact in the fashion industry.

 Education